SouthernMethodistUniversity/hpc_docs/docs/about.md

-SMU's high-performance computing (HPC) clusters, M3 and the NVIDIA DGX SuperPOD, feature state-of-the-art CPUs, accelerators, and networking technologies, high memory capacity per node, and advanced interactive experiences via the Open OnDemand Portal.
+SMU's high-performance computing (HPC) clusters, M3 and the NVIDIA DGX SuperPOD, feature state-of-the-art CPUs, accelerators, and networking technologies.
+These systems provide high memory capacity per node and advanced interactive access through the Open OnDemand Portal.

 The clusters provides a familiar interactive experience for researchers, which includes the Ubuntu Linux operating system, the SLURM resource